agawronski/pandas_redshift/README.md

 pip install pandas-redshift
 ```

-## Code Example
+## Example
 ```python
 import pandas_redshift as pr
 ```

 Connect to redshift.
-If port is not supplied set to amazon default 5439
+If port is not supplied it will be set to amazon default 5439

 ```python
 pr.connect_to_redshift(dbname = <dbname>,